-No Obligation under Conditio Obligation under Condition 58 to representative negotiati senior management office to resolve the dispute by n If a dispute is not resolved within 10 business days after the dispute is referred to representative negotiations, the disputing parties must refer the dispute to a senior management officer of each disputing party who must meet and attempt to resolve the dispute by negotiations in good faith.
-Electricity Metering Code Clause 8.1(2) Priority 5 Controls rating: N/P Compliance rating: N/R 459 referred to senior manage the dispute to the senior e ed within 10 business days a ment negotiations, the disp executive officer of each disp ve the dispute by negotiation uting parties must refer outing party who must Priority 5 Controls rating: N/P Compliance rating: N/R 460 negotiations or CEO negoti y representative negotiation iations, the disputing partie esolution and adhere to the Clause 8.1(4) s must prepare a written Priority 4 Controls rating: N/P Compliance rating: N/R 461 at all times conduct themse the objective in subclause Clause 8.3(2) Priority 5 Controls rating: N/P Compliance rating: N/R
+No Obligation under Conditio n 458 to representative negotiat senior management office to resolve the dispute by n If a dispute is not resolved within 10 business days after the dispute is referred to representative negotiations, the disputing parties must refer the dispute to a senior management officer of each disputing party who must meet and attempt to resolve the dispute by negotiations in good faith.
+Electricity Metering Code Clause 8.1(2) Priority 5 Controls rating: N/P Compliance rating: N/R If the dispute is not resolved within 10 business days after the dispute is referred to senior management negotiations, the disputing parties must refer the dispute to the senior executive officer of each disputing party who must meet and attempt to resolve the dispute by negotiations in good faith.
+Electricity Metering Code Clause 8.1(3) Priority 5 Controls rating: N/P Compliance rating: N/R 460 negotiations or CEO negoti y representative negotiatior iations, the disputing parties esolution and adhere to the Clause 8.1(4) s must prepare a written Priority 4 Controls rating: N/P Compliance rating: N/R 461 directed towards achieving The disputing parties must at all times conduct themselves in a manner which is directed towards achieving the objective in subclause 8.3(1).
+Electricity Metering Code Clause 8.3(2) Priority 5 Controls rating: N/P Compliance rating: N/R